 Of course there is plenty of opportunity to enjoy sports (Wellington College has its own 9 hole golf course) and the huge range of extra-curricular activities you would expect from a large boarding school.
 However, the College expects all students to be bright and aspirational, and a casual approach to academic achievement would not be well received.

 How can I apply to Wellington College?

-If you are considering Wellington College as option but do not have the luxury of a 3-year lead-in, please give us a call to see if we can help or advise.
+If you are considering Wellington College please give us a call to see how we can help.